 The short answer, in most cases, is no. Most people with thoracic spine pain get better without treatment in a couple of weeks.

 However, thoracic back pain is more likely to be due to a serious cause than pain in other areas of the spine.
 There is a whole list of things to look out for that might indicate there's a problem.
-Having a red flag does not mean you will have someone walking in front of you when you drive down the road, but it does mean you need to consult your friendly neighbourhood doctor.
 The sort of red flags I'm going on about include pain coming on shortly after an accident, having a condition that causes a wonky immune system, feeling generally unwell, or having pain that's getting worse after a couple of weeks' treatment.